-In general, the number of dwellings to be provided on a site should be determined with reference to the Government Guidelines document: 'Sustainable Residential Development in Urban Areas - Guidelines for Planning Authorities' (2009).
+In general, the number of dwellings (houses or apartments) to be provided on a site should be determined with reference to the Government Guidelines document:

+- 'Sustainable Residential Development in Urban Areas - Guidelines for Planning Authorities' (2009). - Sustainable Urban Housing: Design Standards for New Apartments - Guidelines for Planning Authorities (2020).

 As a general principle, and on the grounds of sustainability, the objective is to optimise the density of development in response to type of site, location, and accessibility to public transport.
 (See policy PHP18, Chapter 4).